-Nursing homes are valued using rents drawn from DSHS data showing what operators actually pat to owners when leasing a facility.
+Nursing homes are valued using rents drawn from DSHS data showing what operators actually paid to owners when leasing a facility.
 These are usually long term (10-20 years) and net to the owner.
-The lessee pays all or nearly all expenses.
+The lessee pays all or nearly all expenses (the income parameters summarize on a table following this page).